datacarpentry/sql-ecology-lesson/_episodes/01-sql-basic-queries.md

 3. Displaying requested columns or expressions.

 Clauses are written in a fixed order: `SELECT`, `FROM`, `WHERE`, then `ORDER BY`.

-It is possible to write a query as a single line, but for readability, we recommend to put each clause on its own line.
+> It is possible to write a query as a single line, but for readability, we recommend to put each clause on its own line.
+> The standard way to separate each SQL statement is with a semicolon.
+This allows more than one SQL statement to be executed together.

 > ## Challenge
 >